Changissnz/nu_merchant_principal/README.md

 (an entire section has already been dedicated to the concept) is what pride can do, not independently but as a potent force.
 Sources of perceptual processing are not necessarily stationary.
-Pride, as a determinant, in the decisions made then place these sources into spatiotemporal settings that otherwise would only have occurred through drivers other than pride.
-The interpretability of the lone word in use, coupled with diction that prefers one word for another likened as a synonym, incur difficulty on the perfect attribution of pride to a vastly different sequences of decisions forced to be taken.
+Pride, as a determinant, in the decisions made then places these sources into spatiotemporal settings that otherwise would only have occurred through drivers other than pride.
+The interpretability of the lone word in use, coupled with diction that prefers one word for another likened as a synonym, incur difficulty on the perfect attribution of pride to a vastly different sequence of decisions forced to be taken.
 An analytical statement could be expressed as: if it was not for "pride", these events of these descriptions would not have occurred.
 Without further details that eliminate